 Developing Your Business Idea with the Anglia Ruskin Enterprise Academy (AREA)

 Have you ever thought about starting your own business, becoming self-employed, going freelance, having a portfolio career or ‘side hustle’?
 Read more…

-As part of my degree, I've had the option to do a placement year and work on a real-life engineering project.
-It's helped boost my skills and my confidence.
+As part of his Civil Engineering degree, Nadanum had the opportunity to take a placement year.
+Find out how he arranged it, and how it helped boost his skills and confidence.